numfocus/gsoc/2016/proposals/narayan-aditya-visualizer.md

 * **Mid term evaluation**

 ### July 6th - July 19th
-* Implement segregation of survey responses by `workshop_id`.
-* Implement the API to be exposed by DRF.
+* Implement per-workshop and aggregated views.
+* Work on the UI.

 ### July 20th - August 2nd
-* Work on the UI.
-* Implement charts and graphs that use the API to aggregate survey responses.
+* Implement charts and graphs for each question contained in a survey.

 ### August 3rd - August 16th
 Work on integrating the survey visualizer application with AMY.

 ### August 17th - August 21th 19:00 UTC
-Document the project and the API.
+* Document the project and the SurveyMonkey app.
-Cover all parts of the code with tests.
+* Cover all parts of the code with tests.

 ## Future works